-The project began in the summer of 1987 with the development and testing of field methods.
+The NAMP project began in the summer of 1987 with the development and testing of field methods.
 In 1988, 165 plots were established across eastern North America, from Ontario and Wisconsin in the west and to Maine and Nova Scotia in the east.
 The North American Sugar Maple Decline Project: Organization and Methods (1991) provides background on the start of the project.
-The Cooperative Field Manual gives detailed instructions for plot selection and establishment, and data collection.
-A general overview of quality assurance, data analysis, and interpretation methods is included, but more specific guidance is provided in separate appendixes of the Cooperative Field Manual.
 The original field methods used for plot establishment are in the Cooperative Field Manual dated February 10, 1988 as revised July 7, 1988; subsequent clarifications and changes were made during the Project Review at Montreal in 1989.
 A few minor clarifications were added in 1990 and 1991.
-This revision of the manual incorporates all the changes through 2001.
+In 2003, Vermont became the only remaining state or province continuing this survey, so additional modifications were made to improve consistency with other forest health surveys.
+The following manual incorporates the methods used in 2003 -2006.